autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 ```

 If you don't want to activate the donkey environment everytime you open a
-new shell, including the login shell then append the activation to your
+new shell, including the login shell, then append the activation to your
 `.bashrc` by:

 ```bash